youssef1892004/adminilibrary/replit.md

 - All CRUD operations (Create, Read, Update, Delete) working perfectly with GraphQL backend

-✓ **Migration from Replit Agent to Replit Environment Completed Successfully (July 23, 2025)**
+✓ **Migration from Replit Agent to Replit Environment Completed Successfully (July 23, 2025)** ✓ **Final Migration Cleanup and SelectItem Fix Completed (July 23, 2025)**
+- Fixed SelectItem component error by replacing value="" with value="all" in author-chapters.tsx
+- Updated filtering logic to properly handle "all" value for book selection
+- All LSP diagnostics resolved and runtime errors eliminated
+- Project migration from Replit Agent to Replit environment fully completed
 - Successfully completed project migration with all packages installed correctly
 - Express server running smoothly on port 5000 with Vite development environment
 - All GraphQL queries and mutations working properly with external Hasura endpoint